RCJacH/RCJacH.github.io/content/post/review/scoop.md

 which       Locate a shim/executable (similar to 'which' on Linux)

-Type 'Scoop help <command>' to get help for a specific command.
+Type 'scoop help <command>' to get help for a specific command.
 ```

 Some commands are used for developers or maintainers to create an app manifest - a JSON file that describes how to install/uninstall a program.